zitroaen/ESPVolumeControl/README.md

 I already have a first working version that I will improve in the next few days so I can publish it here.

+The purpose of this repository is not only to share my code, but also for me to learn how to use github.

 Features
 ---
-- Control Volume of speakers with rotary encoder (Or any dimmer Item in OpenHAB2)
+- Control Volume of speakers with rotary encoder (Or any dimmer item in OpenHAB2)

 What's next?